LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Appendix/sampleapp.md

 LPConfig.defaultConfiguration.enablePhotoSharing = true
 ```

-**Note**: Since this feature is in BETA, you will also need to contact your Account Team in order to enable the feature on your account, if not, even if you enable this property, you won't be able to see the Photo Sharing Button
+**Note**: Since this feature is in BETA, you will also need to contact your Account Team in order to enable the feature on your account, if not, even if you enable this property, you won"t be able to see the Photo Sharing Button

 {:start="2"}